 The General Fund is the primary operating fund of the School District.
-At the end of the current fiscal year, the total fund balance of this fund was \$5,081,722, of which \$802,351 (or 4.27% of the ensuing year's budget) was unassigned.
+At the end of the current fiscal year, the total fund balance of this fund was \$5,726,660, of which \$827,787 (or 4.00% of the ensuing year's budget) was unassigned.

 New York State Law limits the amount of unassigned fund balance that can be retained to 4% of the ensuing year's budget, exclusive of the amount designated for the subsequent year's budget.
-The District was not within this limit.
+The District was within the limit for the year ended June 30, 2019.